YuriU/LambdaConvertersTest/README.md

 ## 04_LambdaConverterAppStack

 Serverless stacks for AWS Lambda based converters.
 Each stack consists of SQS queue, subscribed to FileUploaded topic and Docker based AWS lambda

+## 05_StandAloneConverterAppStack

+Serverless stacks for StandAlone based converters.
+Each stack consists of SQS queue, subscribed to FileUploaded topic.